Ruth and Maddie

 I would not have missed this experience for the world.

-Ruth was a 2018 Comcast Mentor of the Year nominee
+Ruth was a 2018 Vermont Mentor of the Year nominee